Akshaypatil9714/AI-E-Commerce-Chatbot/README.md

 4. Access the chatbot at http://localhost:3000.

+### Deployment

+## Frontend Deployment on Vercel
+The frontend is deployed on Vercel for seamless deployment, scalability, and speed.
+Visit the Vercel deployment URL to access the chatbot's user interface.

+## Backend Deployment on Google Cloud Platform (GCP)
+The backend is deployed on Google Cloud Platform (GCP) using Cloud Run, which handles API requests, integrates with Google Gemini and Pinecone, and ensures a reliable backend environment.

+To deploy the backend on GCP:

+1. Set Up Google Cloud
+- Create a Google Cloud account if you haven't already.
+- Install the Google Cloud SDK on your local machine.
+- Initialize the SDK and authenticate gcloud init gcloud auth login

+2. Create Dockerfile for the FastAPI backend

+3. Create a .dockerignore file to exclude unnecessary files

+4. Create Dockerfile for the Node.js server

+5. Create a .dockerignore file for the Node.js server

+6. Build and push the fast API Docker image to Google Container Registry (GCR): gcloud builds submit --tag gcr.io/[PROJECT_ID]/ai-chatbot-fastapi-backend

+7. Deploy to Cloud Run
+    gcloud run deploy ai-chatbot-fastapi-backend --image gcr.io/[PROJECT_ID]/ai-chatbot-fastapi-backend --platform managed --allow-unauthenticated

+8. Note the URL provided after deployment

+10. Build and push the Node.JS server Docker image to Google Container Registry (GCR): gcloud builds submit --tag gcr.io/[PROJECT_ID]/nodejs-server

+11. Deploy to Cloud Run
+    gcloud run deploy nodejs-server \
+  --image gcr.io/gen-lang-client-0128515741/nodejs-server \
+  --platform managed \
+  --allow-unauthenticated \
+  --set-env-vars="FASTAPI_BASE_URL=[FASTAPI_URL]" \
+  --region us-central1

 ### Usage
 - Open the chat interface in your browser.
 - Type your query and press "Send".